josh-collinsworth/joco-sveltekit/src/routes/blog/posts/build-static-sveltekit-markdown-blog.md

 Anchor options are special, SvelteKit-specific attributes you can add to `<a>` anchor tags.
 There are three:

-- `<a sveltekit:prefetch>` causes the link to begin preloading as soon as the user _hovers_, rather than waiting for a click, saving some milliseconds.
+- `<a data-sveltekit:prefetch>` causes the link to begin preloading as soon as the user _hovers_, rather than waiting for a click, saving some milliseconds.
 - `<a rel="external">` signals to SvelteKit that the link in question is _not_ part of our SvelteKit app, and the router shouldn't try to handle it.
 - `<a sveltekit:noscroll`> prevents SvelteKit from resetting the scroll position to the top of the new page.
 This is usually undesirable on websites, but may be more intuitive in some app situations.